samzehtab/Machine_Learning_Projects/Sales_Data_Handling_Missing_Values/ReadMe.md

-Sales data handling missing values with and without using SimpleImputer function of sklearn library
+Sales data handling missing values with and without using SimpleImputer class of sklearn library